Agricultural Export Market Challenge

 When and How to Apply

-- November 1, 9, and 28, 2022 - Virtual information session held for faculty to learn about the Challenge (details below)
+- September 29, October 11, and November 9 - Virtual information session held for faculty to learn about the Challenge (details below)

 - TBD - Winning team travels to Washington D.C. to meet with FAS leadership